 Williamson studied to be a fashion designer, then worked toward being a motivational speaker for teens before deciding to write speculative fiction for young adults.
 Now, she’s bringing the topic up for readers to wrestle with in “Replication” where humans and clones struggle with what their contribution should be.

 In “Replication,” one of Williamson’s six Christian teen novels, Abby discovers her scientist father is working in a hidden human cloning facility called Jason Farms.
 One of the clones, J:3:3 (aka Martyr), escapes in her father’s pick-up truck because he desperately wants to see the sky and the outside world before he expires on his 18th birthday.
 Eventually Abby and Martyr work together to try to free the other clones, especially Baby because Martyr protects Baby and the other “broken” clones in the facility.

 “Everybody loves Martyr,” Williamson said, “and I’ve had a lot of readers tell me that they have had to think about the things they have taken for granted.
 It’s made them pause and notice the world.”

-To learn more about Williamson, visit her Website: www.JillWilliamson.com, where she offers a free monthly manuscript review.
+Learn more about author Jill Williamson at her Website: www.JillWilliamson.com.
 You can also find her page on Facebook and follow her on Twitter.
 Look for @JillWilliamson.